 Inkra Networks develops carrier systems that deliver streamlined and enhanced services to internet data centers.
 Its virtual service architecture (VSA) offers network security, business continuity, and performance solutions.
 The company’s VSA virtualizes and integrates the functionality and management of multiple firewalls, VPNs, intrusion prevention systems, load balancers, and other security and business continuity appliances on a single system.
 It develops and builds data communications equipment to support IP services deployment for internet service providers.
 The company’s solutions are commercially deployed in service provider, enterprise, and government networks worldwide.
 Inkra Networks was founded in 2000 and is based in Fremont, California.

-Iolon, Inc. is a privately held company specializing in optical networking components.
-It develops high-performance tunable devices designed for advanced fiber optic networks.
-The company's initial offering is a high-powered, external cavity tunable laser source suitable for high bit rate and long-haul applications.
-Iolon plans to expand its product range to include tunable filters, optical switches, polarization controllers, spectral monitors, and universal transponders.
-The technology platform employed by Iolon supports advanced automation for high-volume manufacturing and is based on patented micro-optics, MEMS, and sophisticated servo control technologies.
-Their products are utilized by customers in various applications, including the transmission, monitoring, and reception of optical signals, as well as in testing and measurement equipment.
+Iolon, Inc. is a privately held company specializing in optical networking components, focusing on high-performance tunable devices for advanced fiber optic networks.
+The company's initial product is a high-powered external cavity tunable laser source, designed for high bit rate and long-haul applications.
+Iolon also plans to expand its product offerings to include tunable filters, optical switches, polarization controllers, spectral monitors, and universal transponders.
+The company leverages its platform technology, which incorporates patented micro-optics, MEMS, and advanced servo control technologies, to facilitate advanced automation for high-volume manufacturing.
+Iolon's products are critical for transmitting, monitoring, and receiving optical signals within optical networks and for test and measurement equipment.

 HENNGE is a prominent cloud identity-as-a-service (IDaaS) provider based in Japan.
 Formerly known as HDE, Inc., the company rebranded in February 2019 to better reflect its focus on cloud security solutions.
 HENNGE specializes in delivering comprehensive cloud security services that enable organizations to manage access and protect sensitive data effectively.
 With a commitment to enhancing digital security, HENNGE plays a significant role in helping businesses navigate the complexities of cloud-based environments.